jessica-cruz-dev/claims_management_system/README.md

 Future goals for expansion:
--Converting claims into unique visit
+- Converting claims into unique visit
--Identifying incomplete claims data
+- Identifying incomplete claims data
--Categorizing providers and locations of service
+- Categorizing providers and locations of service